 Whether you live in the UK, are just planning a trip there, or are a UK expat living abroad, using a reliable VPN service is an absolute necessity.

-Without a secure VPN, not only will your Internet Service Provider (ISP) be able to monitor and log everything you do online, you’ll also be subject to the intrusive Snoopers’ Charter.
+Without a secure VPN, not only will your ISP (Internet Service Provider) be able to monitor and log everything you do online, you’ll also be subject to the intrusive Snoopers’ Charter.

-We’ve tested 99 VPN services and the five below are our top VPN recommendations for the UK.
+We’ve thoroughly tested 99 different VPN services and the five below are the very best for the UK.

 - Multiple server options in the UK